raunakchowdhury/Queueties/README.md

 - Next steps would be to complete the isEmpty(), add(), and peekMin() methods.
 Add() is essential to subsequent methods.
 - Following that, the next level in priority are the removeMin() and minChildPos() methods. minChildPos() is a helper function for removeMin() and the two should be completed together.

+##Side Note
+- You might notice that there are four contributors for this repository.
+This is because AK was operating on her father's account so just so you know, there's nothing funky going on.
+Everything is under control.